Apollon77/smartmeter-obis/README.md

 [![NPM](https://nodei.co/npm/smartmeter-obis.png?downloads=true)](https://nodei.co/npm/smartmeter-obis/)

+***This library supports nodejs 4.x, 6.x and 8.x because of limitations of the node-serialport library, nodejs 4.x on Win32 is also NOT supported.***

 This library supports the reading and parsing of smartmeter protocols that follow the OBIS number logic to make their data available.

 Supported Protocols: